amelnik92f/js-security-examples/README.md

 To clear the database run `npm run clear`.

-Backend is accessible by the localhost `http://localhost:3003/`
+Backend is accessible on the localhost `http://localhost:3003/`